zainfathoni/rc/apps/t-2/README.md

 ## References

-- This pattern is adopted by the
+- This pattern is adopted from the
   [scaling recommendation](https://remix.run/docs/en/main/file-conventions/routes#scaling)
   from Remix
 - Vue's